lohedges/aabbcc/README.md

 ### Tree
 #### Initialising a tree
-To instantiate the dynamic AABB trees for a periodic two-component system in two dimensions.
+To instantiate dynamic AABB trees for a periodic two-component system in two dimensions.

 ```cpp